Updated February 8, 2026

 Panels from: quartzsitesolarpanels.com

-This sample system can power a refrigerator, microwave, and nearly any standard appliance you can plug in.
-However, it is not recommended for continuous air conditioning use.
+This sample system can power a microwave, air fryer or nearly any standard appliance you can plug in.
+However, it is not recommended for continuous air conditioning or heating use unless you combine more boards to accommodate more solar panels, and batteries.

 One of its standout features is its expandability.
 Unlike traditional power stations, you can increase its capacity by adding more batteries and upgrading the inverter—up to 5,000 watts of 120-volt AC output.
 With additional SolarBoards, you can also scale up the number of solar panels as needed.